bratpeki/modern-milkytracker-guide/docs/mtBasics.md

 The default value is 128 (`80`).

-Stacks with the panning envelope.
+It stacks with the panning envelope.

 #### Fine-tune